Protect Your Little Ripper’s Dome With This Top-Rated SKI Helmet

 1. his design snugly fits

-2. It is a relatively lightweight design, weighing about 19oz/ 55 rams only
+2. It is a relatively lightweight design, weighing about 19oz/ 55 grams only

 3. It has an adjustable internal size and fits well in medium youth sizes